inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 **<text key="name" text="Name" default="" delete_if_empty="true" />**

-The lines after this are similar, but instead of text boxes, dropdown boxes are created where the user can select from different options.
+The lines after this are similar, but instead of text boxes, drop-down boxes are created where the user can select from different options.
 The tag used for this is **<combo>**